AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started/workspaces-in-web-personalization.md

 ---
 # Workspaces in [!UICONTROL Web Personalization] {#workspaces-in-web-personalization}

-[!UICONTROL Web Personalization] supports multiple workspaces for web campaigns and web [!UICONTROL segments].
+[!UICONTROL Web Personalization] supports multiple workspaces for web campaigns and web segments.

 ## Switch Workspaces {#switch-workspaces}

-To switch between workspaces in [!UICONTROL web personalization], click the globe icon in the top left and choose a different workspace from the drop-down.
+To switch between workspaces in web personalization, click the globe icon in the top left and choose a different workspace from the drop-down.

 ![](assets/ss7.png)

-## Change a [!UICONTROL Segment]'s Workspace {#change-a-segments-workspace}
+## Change a Segment's Workspace {#change-a-segments-workspace}

-1. Go to the **[!UICONTROL Segments]** page, select a [!UICONTROL segment], and click the [!UICONTROL edit] icon.
+1. Go to the **[!UICONTROL Segments]** page, select a segment, and click the edit icon.

    ![](assets/ss4.png)